 Mergers and acquisitions are inherently complicated, but DFIN is here to provide dedicated support throughout the deal.
 We've helped numerous global companies navigate the mergers and acquisitions process with services such as secure file sharing, contract review, due diligence and dedicated assistance at any time.

 During such a high-stakes deal, filing the mandatory paperwork on time can feel like one more hoop to jump through.
-Rather than stress about whether the S-4 is as comprehensive as it needs to be, turn to the team at DFIN.
+Rather than stress about whether your Form S-4 is as comprehensive as it needs to be, turn to the team at DFIN.
 We are happy to help public companies handle the complexities of required SEC reporting using secure, cloud-based software that streamlines compliance.

 ActiveDisclosure℠ is just one of the products you'll have access to when you become a DFIN client.
 There's also a dedicated virtual data room where both parties can come together to review documents, share information, iron out any differences and enjoy dedicated support should the need arise.

 Dedicate your full attention to the details of the merger or acquisition without worrying about the software, financial reporting compliance or other administrative headaches.
-Trust DFIN, the industry's leading mergers and acquisitions expert with a team of local staff available anytime you need them.
+Trust DFIN, the industry's leading mergers and acquisitions expert, with a team of local staff available anytime you need them.